tapdata/idaas-pdk/docs/development.md

      * @param connectorContext
      * @param offset the offset that batch read start from
      * @param batchSize the batch size for the max record list size when consumer#accept a batch
-     * @param consumer push records in Flow engine
-     */
-    private void batchRead(TapConnectorContext connectorContext, Object offset, int batchSize, Consumer<List<TapEvent>> consumer) {
+     * @param consumer push records in Incremental engine */ private void batchRead(TapConnectorContext connectorContext, Object offset, int batchSize, Consumer<List<TapEvent>> consumer) {
-        //TODO batch read all records from database when offset == null, use consumer#accept to send to flow engine.
+        //TODO batch read all records from database when offset == null, use consumer#accept to send to incremental engine.
         //TODO if offset != null, batch read records started from the offset condition.

         //Below is sample code to generate records directly.